-Overview of managed care and significant trends in health-care policy.
+Overview of managed care and significant trends in healthcare policy.
 The course material covers theoretical concepts of case management, the history and process of case management and how it links to the practice of Cardiopulmonary Care.
 Examines various case management models and roles, and their application in specialty roles and team models.
-Study local and national trends in various health-care settings (acute care, community health, sub-acute, managed care organizations) and the implementation of case management models for the care of patients with cardiopulmonary disorders.
-Pre: Completion of AS in Respiratory Care at Kapiolani Community College.
+Study local and national trends in various healthcare settings (acute care, community health, sub-acute, managed care organizations) and the implementation of case management models for the care of patients with cardiopulmonary disorders.

-RESP 402

-Current Concepts in Cardiopulmonary Care (3)
+RESP 402 Current Concepts in Cardiopulmonary Care (3)